 Dr. Yair Safriel is a clinician, clinical trialist, analyst, teacher and entrepreneur with a passion for nurturing innovation and sharing it with others.

-While a student, he also nurtured a passion for the wine cellar by working as a cellar hand at Rustenberg, one of South Africa’s preeminent estates.
+While a student, he nurtured a passion for wine by working as a cellar hand at Rustenberg, one of South Africa’s preeminent estates.
 Etienne Le Riche was the chief winemaker at the time in Rustenberg (who subsequently opened his own label making arguably the best Cabernet in South Africa) and Hans Vinding Diers was visiting assistant at the time (now owner and winemaker at Bodega Noemia Pategonia making some of the best Malbecs in Argentina).

 Yair likes reading cellar manuals and recommends reading "Making Good Wine" by Bryce Crossley Rankine, "Concepts in Wine Technology" by Yair Margalit and "Cooperage for Winemakers" by Geoffery Schahinger.